-- Committee, respectively.
-The equivalent number of stock awards outstanding at 12/31/06 represented the same number of stock awards granted during the year.
-The stock was awarded after the ex-dividend date during the 4th quarter of 2006. - (2) Messrs.
+- (1) Represents the value of stock awards on the date of grant to each director; Mr. Hansen's stock award has been prorated because his service on the Board began in December 2007.
+Messrs.
+Hicks and Tillett each receive an additional \$3,500 in stock awards as a result of chairing the Board and Audit Committee, respectively.
+The equivalent number of stock awards outstanding at 12/31/07 represented the same number of stock awards granted during the year.
+The stock was awarded after the exdividend date during the 4th quarter of 2007. - (2) Messrs.
 Hicks and Whittaker each have life insurance premiums paid on their behalf of \$2,520.
 The policies provide for certain proceeds to be paid to the Company upon the death of either Mr. Hicks or Mr. Whittaker.
-Mr. Whittaker received payments of \$16,345 from the deferred supplemental compensation plan during the year 2006. - (3) Mr. Morin has elected to defer both cash and stock awards into the Virginia Bankers Association's non-qualified deferred compensation plan for the Company.
+Mr. Whittaker received payments of \$16,345 from the deferred supplemental compensation plan during the year 2007. - (3) Messrs.
+Moore and Morin have elected to defer both cash and stock awards into the Virginia Bankers Association's non-qualified deferred compensation plan for the Company.